andrewsomething/python-django/README.rst

       and a juju_urls directories by default
     * New MongoDB relation (server side is yet to be done)
     * New upgrade hook that upgrade pip and debian packages
+    * Expose ports is now handle by the charm

   Configuration changes: